 Madison is a very small village located in the state of Ohio.
 With a population of 3,182 people and six constituent neighborhoods, Madison is the 351st largest community in Ohio.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Madison is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Madison is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Madison who work in office and administrative support (15.76%), management occupations (12.02%), and teaching (8.15%).
+Overall, Madison is a village of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Madison who work in office and administrative support (12.17%), food service (9.36%), and management occupations (9.36%).

-The education level of Madison citizens is a little higher than the average for US cities and towns: 23.84% of adults in Madison have at least a bachelor's degree.
+The percentage of people in Madison who are college-educated is somewhat higher than the average US community of 21.84%: 26.61% of adults in Madison have at least a bachelor's degree.

-The per capita income in Madison in 2010 was $24,877, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $99,508 for a family of four.
+The per capita income in Madison in 2010 was $23,997, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $95,988 for a family of four.
 However, Madison contains both very wealthy and poor people as well.

 The people who call Madison home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Madison residents report their race to be White, followed by Asian.
+The greatest number of Madison residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Madison include Irish, English, Italian, and Polish.

 The most common language spoken in Madison is English.
-Other important languages spoken here include Serbo-Croatian and Polish.
+Other important languages spoken here include Spanish and Scandinavian languages.